Dr Heejung Chung is a Reader in Sociology and Social Policy and a member of Kent's Q-Step Centre.

 - Subjective employment insecurity

 - Cross-national data and European data

 - Multi-level modelling and other advance quantitative methods

 - Policy and document analysis.

-Previously, I convened the PG module SO819 Analysis of Quantitative Data and ran several methods workshops, including Multilevel modelling workshops at the University of Kent, Tilburg University and University of Hamburg.
+Previously, she convened a postgraduate module on the analysis of quantitative data and ran several methods workshops, including Multilevel modelling workshops at the University of Kent, Tilburg University and University of Hamburg.

-I am supervising a number of students including undergraduates, MAs and PhDs.
-Current/past PhDs include:
+Dr Chung is supervising a number of students including undergraduates, MAs and PhDs.
+Current PhDs include:

 - Jane Hyojin Seo (2018-) - 'Feminization of Outside Labour Market in East Asia'

 - Alafaka Tobin (2018-) - 'Burn out and migration intention among physicians in Nigeria'

 - Gianna Maria Eick (2017-) - 'Attitudes towards immigrants among higher educated population'